Social Responsibility for Gambling Operators 2020

-Now in its second year, this award nominated conference is designed to help gambling operators effectively manage issues around problem gambling and player protection, avoid regulatory action, understand what to do when mistakes happen, improve public opinion and increase customer loyalty.
+Now in its third year, this conference is designed to help gambling operators effectively manage issues around problem gambling and player protection, avoid regulatory action, understand what to do when mistakes happen, improve public opinion and increase customer loyalty.

-We’ll be lifting the lid on all of the main social responsibility issues on 23rd January.
 At the event last year, delegates told us that there was not a single session they didn’t find useful.
+We’ll be lifting the lid on all of the main social responsibility issues once again.
 Don’t miss out on being part of the conversation and benefiting from the many takeaways.

 Who should attend